Leonard Farrugia: International career

 In 1978 Farrugia made his debut for Malta in a 1–0 victory against Tunisia.
 He scored against Portugal and Sweden.

-Farrugia was injured by a tackle from Antonio Cabrini in a friendly game against Italy.
+Farrugia was injured by a tackle from Antonio Cabrini in a January 1987 friendly game against Italy.
 He missed the rest of the season and was forced to retire after being substituted against Birkirkara the following season.

 International goals

 "Score" represents the score in the match after Farrugia's goal.

+Managerial career

+Nardu was appointed manager of Naxxar Lions in June 2007.